Streampunk/ledger/README.md

     nmos-ledger queryPort=4000 registrationPort=4001 queryName=qi queryPri=10

+It is also possible to bind the HTTP interfaces to a specific interface:

+    nmos-ledger iface=192.168.42.42

 ### Install as a local dependency

 To install ledger for use in you own application, such as when implementing a node, use npm as follows: